Inside This Week’s Police Auction Market – 6 Upcoming Sales inc Seized Vehicles, Recovered Goods & Police Impounds

 Don’t expect a polished retail experience.
 Police auctions are raw, but for the bargain hunter who knows their gear, the value is often in the unknown.
 Get in early, inspect if you can, and bid smart.

-• Police Recovered Goods
+• Police Auction

 A massive haul of police recovered goods is going under the hammer in the ACT.
 Expect everything from pushbikes and power tools to electronics and jewellery, with brands like Apple, Samsung, and Bosch spotted in the lots.